-9.4 Assessment: The Core Module and Specialisation Tracks are assessed by means of Written Examinations and Assignments.
+9.4 Assessment: The Core Module and Specialisation Tracks are assessed by means of written examinations and assignments.
 General College regulations apply with regards to examinations and coursework.
-The student must satisfactorily complete all examinations and assignments.
+The student must pass all examinations and assignments.
 The pass mark for examinations and assignments is 50%.
-A dissertation relevant to the applications of Biomedical Sciences must be submitted and passed as assessed by an External examiner.
+A dissertation relevant to the applications of Biomedical Sciences must be submitted and passed as assessed by an external examiner.